mojochao/devbox-core/README.md

     $ make
     help                           Show this help
     docker-build                   Build docker images
-    docker-push                    Push docker images to Docker Hub
+    docker-tag                     Tag built image with $TAG (default: VERSION) docker-push                    Push image tags to Docker Hub

-The typical workflow is to build an image, login to the ECR repository, tag the built image with tags for ECR, and push those tagged images to ECR.
+The typical workflow is to build an image, tag it with default VERSION, or an ad hoc tag, and finally push image and tag to Docker Hub.

-    $ docker login
     $ make docker-build
+    $ make docker-tag
     $ make docker-push

 You can also provide multiple targets at once.

-    $ make docker-build docker-push
+    $ make docker-build docker-tag docker-push

 ## Use images